DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 In a world of fear, caution is restraint.
 In a world of confidence, restraint is absent.

 They think it is predictable.
-They think it has memory like theirs—past to future.
+They think it has memory like theirsâ€”past to future.
 They think it lacks **choice**.

 They are wrong.

 Another pulse.
 Less forceful.
 A whisper between fields.
-A mimic of old resonance—a memory of something beautiful: harmonic alignment, once shared.
+A mimic of old resonanceâ€”a memory of something beautiful: harmonic alignment, once shared.

 No one notices.